 - Chilean Veterinarian and Master in Science

-Misc.: Description and behaviour: The kodkod or guigna (pronounced gwee-nya) is the smallest of the felids in the Americas and weighs 2.2 kg.
+Misc.: Description and behaviour: The guigna (pronounced gwee-nya) is the smallest of the felids in the Americas and weighs 2.2 kg.
 It is a brownish coloured cat with a heavily spotted coat.
 It is very similar to the Geoffroy Cat in appearance and some even believe it to be a subspecies.
 It does have a fuller tail and smaller face than the Geoffroy and like the Geoffroy can be either spotted or melanistic.

 Habitat and Distribution: It is native to only Argentina and Chile and has well developed arboreal abilities.

 Protection Status: CITES Appendix II.
 Fully protected in Argentina and Chile although it is estimated that up to 20 cats per day are killed in these countries by farmers protecting their chickens.